Holger Rune: 2022: Paris Masters title and breaking into top 10

 He reached his second ATP final in Sofia, beating Tim van Rijthoven, Lorenzo Sonego and Ilya Ivashka, then moved on to the final after defending champion and top seed Jannik Sinner retired in the middle of their match due to injury.
 He lost to Marc-Andrea Hüsler in the final.
-As a result he qualified for the 2022 Next Generation ATP Finals in Milan on 30 September.
+As a result, he qualified for the 2022 Next Generation ATP Finals in Milan on 30 September.

 He reached his third final at the 2022 Stockholm Open by defeating fifth seed Alex de Minaur.
-As a result he reached the top 25 in the rankings on 24 October 2022.
+As a result, he reached the top 25 in the rankings on 24 October 2022.
 He won his second title defeating top seed Stefanos Tsitsipas in the final.
 The following week at the next tournament in Basel he beat again seventh seeded Alex de Minaur in the first round.
 He reached the final defeating two Frenchmen Ugo Humbert and Arthur Rinderknech, and then sixth seed Roberto Bautista Agut in the semifinals.
-As a result he made his top 20 debut in the rankings at No. 18 on 31 October 2022.
+As a result, he made his top 20 debut in the rankings at No. 18 on 31 October 2022.
 He became only the fourth man born in the 2000s to reach the Top 20 in the ATP rankings.

 He saved three match points in his opening match against Wawrinka on his debut at the 2022 Rolex Paris Masters.
 He then defeated four top-10 players in a row: 10th seed Hubert Hurkacz, world No. 9 and 7th seed Andrey Rublev, World No. 1 Carlos Alcaraz, and world No. 8 Félix Auger-Aliassime, to reach his first Masters 1000 and fourth final in a row.
 It was his 18th tour-level win in 20 matches.
 He defeated 6th seed and world No. 7 defending champion Novak Djokovic, his fifth top-10 win in a row, to win his first Masters 1000 title, the youngest champion in Paris since Boris Becker in 1986.
 He became the first man to beat five top-10 opponents in the same event (excluding the ATP Finals).
-As a result he moved into the top 10 in the rankings on 7 November 2022.
-He also moved one position up as first alternate for the 2022 ATP Finals.
-The same day on 6 November, he withdrew from the 2022 Next Generation ATP Finals.
+As a result, he moved into the top 10 in the rankings on 7 November 2022.
+He also moved one position up as first alternate for the 2022 ATP Finals and on the same day, on 6 November 2022, he decided to withdraw from the 2022 Next Generation ATP Finals.